SungMinCho/sungmincho.github.io/content/posts/whyaiisharderthanwethink.md

 [73] S. Russell.
 Human Compatible: Artificial Intelligence and the Problem of Control.
 Penguin, p.
 167, 2019.
 [74] S. Russell.
 How to stop superhuman A.I. before it stops us.
 New York Times, 2019.
 URL https://www.nytimes.com/2019/10/08/opinion/artificial-intelligence.html.
 [75] M. Turek.
 Machine common sense. https://www.darpa.mil/program/machine-common-sense.
 [76] J. McCarthy.
 Programs with common sense.
 In Readings In Knowledge Representation.
-Morgan Kauf-
-mann, 1986.
+Morgan Kauf-mann, 1986.
 [77] D. B. Lenat, R. V. Guha, K. Pittman, D. Pratt, and M. Shepherd.
-CYC: Toward programs with
+CYC: Toward programs with common sense.
-common sense.
 Communications of the ACM, 33(8):30–49, 1990.
 [78] R. Zellers, Y. Bisk, A. Farhadi, and Y. Choi.
 From recognition to cognition: Visual commonsense rea- soning.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pages 6720–6731, 2019.
 [79] W. Knight.
 The US military wants to teach AI some basic common sense.
 Technology Review, 2018.
 URL https://tinyurl.com/2xuvxefe.
 [80] E. Davis and G. Marcus.
 Commonsense reasoning and commonsense knowledge in artificial intelligence.
 Communications of the ACM, 58(9):92–103, 2015.